-The adits were critical to the mines operation as they would carry the drainage water from the mine.
-The water was never pumped to surface as this was a waste of time and effort.
+The adits were critical to the mines operation because they would carry the drainage water from the workings.
+The water was never pumped to surface due to this being a waste of time and effort.
 It was usually pumped to adit level which was the lowest level of the mine above the water table.
 From here it would flow to an outlet.

-South Crofty Mine Underground 18.1 – On one Friday Allen Buckley kindly took me underground on one of his regular Drainage Adit inspections.
+South Crofty Mine Underground 18.2 – On one Friday Allen Buckley kindly took me underground on one of his regular Drainage Adit inspections.
 This is if I remember rightly was in the Robinson’s Section of the mine, climbing the ladders on the way to the surface.

-South Crofty Mine Underground 18.3 – This is taken looking up one of the adit shafts.
+South Crofty Mine Underground 18.6 – This is taken looking up one of the adit shafts.
 The ladders were about 20ft long going to platforms for safety.

 Every level in the mine was connected by a ladder way.
 These were in place to aid ventilation and provide a second way out in case of emergency.
 Climbing them in the heat and humidity was brutal.
 Trying to negotiate a large camera bag through small gaps was a constant nightmare.
 The next few images show how confining they could be.

-South Crofty Mine Underground 18.7 – The ladderways between the levels were very confining, this one was almost vertical.
+South Crofty Mine Underground 18.15 – The ladderways between the levels were very confining, this one was almost vertical.
 Very often after several hours underground the wellie boots I was wearing would be full of sweat.
 I remember on my first trip underground I had to beg some water from a miner as I was suffering mild dehydration.
 I never made that mistake again!
 This is an image of my friend Matt Clark who came down with me on one occasion.